brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 provide value to content creators too, then this will all fall apart.

 That said, I don't know enough about LLMs to say if a pay-per-use model is actually possible.
 Can LLMs track the source of the content they consumed?
 Will GenAI companies be willing to do a revenue sharing model?
+Will they be willing to be transparent about their sources and usage?
 What do you think?
 Let me know in the comments.